-Since the primary focus of this paper is on bandlimited signal extrapolation and not just reconstruction or interpolation, we will concentrate more on the recent advancements in this regard.
-While we consider the signals to be bandlimited in the Fourier transform domain, much attention has recently been on extrapolation of signals bandlimited in linear canonical transform (LCT) domain, this being a four-parameter family of linear integral transform [13,14] that generalizes Fourier transform as one of its special cases.
-For extrapolation of LCT bandlimited signals, several iterative and non-iterative algorithms have been proposed [15-18].
-Most of the iterative algorithms are centered on modifying the Gerchberg-Papoulis (GP) algorithm [19,20] that relies on successive reduction of error energy.
+Considering signal extrapolation to be the subject of this paper and not just reconstruction or interpolation, we will shift our focus to the recent advancements in this context.
+While we consider the signals to be bandlimited in the Fourier transform domain, much attention has recently been on extrapolation of signals bandlimited in linear canonical transform (LCT) domain, this being a four-parameter family of linear integral transform [12,13] that generalizes Fourier transform as one of its special cases.
+For extrapolation of LCT bandlimited signals, several iterative and non-iterative algorithms have been proposed [14-17].
+Most of the iterative algorithms are centered on modifying the Gerchberg-Papoulis (GP) algorithm [18,19] that relies on successive reduction of error energy.
 Although theoretical convergence of the result has been shown, there is still some uncertainty associated with the swiftness with which this is achieved.
-With respect to the non-iterative algorithms proposed in [16], the authors themselves admit that the extrapolation could become unstable with an increase in the number of observations.
-A comparison of the extrapolation of an LCT bandlimited signal, using an iterative GP algorithm and another algorithm based on signal expansion into a series of generalized PSWFs [18] is presented in [17].
-The comparison showed better results for the iterative method proposed in [17] over the one described in [18], in terms of the normalized mean square error (NMSE).
-Gosse, in [21], performed Fourier bandlimited signal extrapolation by handling lower and higher frequencies of the signal separately.
-He used PSWFs for extrapolating lower frequency components while the higher frequencies were dealt with compressive sampling [22,23] algorithms.
+With respect to the non-iterative algorithms proposed in [15], the authors themselves admit that the extrapolation could become unstable with an increase in the number of observations.
+A comparison of the extrapolation of an LCT bandlimited signal, using an iterative GP algorithm and another algorithm based on signal expansion into a series of generalized PSWFs [17] is presented in [16].
+The comparison showed better results for the iterative method (proposed by [16]) over the one described in [17], in terms of the normalized mean square error (NMSE).
+Gosse, in [20], performed Fourier bandlimited signal extrapolation by handling lower and higher frequencies of the signal separately.
+He used PSWFs for extrapolating lower frequency components while the higher frequencies were dealt with compressive sampling [21,22] algorithms.
 The efficiency of the proposed method was highly dependent on the correlation between low and high frequencies in the signal (it should be weak for better results), the existence of a sparse representation of higher frequencies in the Fourier basis, and on a reasonable choice of extrapolation domain.